sagittaracc/yii2-grid-merge-cells/README.md

-# yii-grid
+# Yii2 Grid merge cells

-Merging cells with the same data in yii gridview widgets
+Merging cells with the same data in yii2 gridview widgets

 How to install:
 ```